-Dr. Nakasone is a Medical Oncologist affiliated with the MD Anderson Cancer Network in Hawaii, largely practicing at the Kapiolani Medical Center For Women & Children, Kuakini Health System, and Queens Medical Center.
+Ryon K. Nakasone, MD, is a medical oncologist affiliated with the MD Anderson Cancer Network in Hawaii, largely practicing at the Kapiolani Medical Center for Women & Children, Kuakini Health System, and The Queen's Medical Center.

-Dr. Acoba graduated from the University of Hawaii Burns School of Medicine in 2001.
-He is a medical oncologist affiliated with the Kapiolani Medical Center For Women & Children, Kuakini Health System and Queens Medical Center.
+Jared D. Acoba, MD, graduated from the University of Hawaii Burns School of Medicine in 2001.
+He is a medical oncologist affiliated with the Kapiolani Medical Center For Women & Children, Kuakini Health System, and The Queen's Medical Center.

-Dr. Morita is the Surgical Oncology Program Director at The Queen’s Medical Center/Queen’s Cancer Center and is part of the clinical faculty for the John A. Burns School of Medicine and the University of Hawaii Cancer Center.
-He is actively involved in program development for the Queen’s Multi-Disciplinary Cancer Clinic and conducts research centered on molecular pathways and ethnic disparity of cancer in Hawaii, including thyroid carcinoma and cutaneous melanoma.
+Shane Morita, MD, MS, PhD, FACS, is the surgical oncology program director at The Queen’s Medical Center/Queen’s Cancer Center and is part of the clinical faculty for the John A. Burns School of Medicine and the University of Hawaii Cancer Center.
+He is actively involved in program development for the Queen’s multidisciplinary cancer clinic and conducts research centered on molecular pathways and ethnic disparity of cancer in Hawaii, including thyroid carcinoma and cutaneous melanoma.